Employers value the scientific, analytical and problem-solving skills developed by microbiology graduates

 It is also possible to proceed to graduate-entry programmes in medicine.

 However, some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
 There are also many courses open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.

-Almost half of microbiology graduates enter employment within six months of graduation or combine work with further study.
+Just over half of microbiology graduates enter employment within six months of graduation or combine work with further study.
 Typical jobs include laboratory technician, biochemist, medical scientist, bacteriologist and microbiologist.
 Graduates also enter unrelated fields such as finance, business and marketing.

-Slightly more than a third of microbiology graduates go on to further study.
-Many of these specialise in a particular area of microbiology, such as medical microbiology.
+Many of the graduates that undertake further study choose to specialise in a particular area of microbiology, such as medical microbiology.
 Others take the opportunity to broaden their options and move into other career areas.

 |Working and studying||5.7%|